 An internationally renowned and popular alpine crossing between Fiordland and Lake Wakatipu.

-Bookings for the following Summer Season open in July and are available through the Great Walks Booking Desk.
+Bookings for the following Great Walks Season open in July and are available through the Great Walks Booking Desk.
 Visitors to New Zealand are advised to book before departure or immediately after arriving in New Zealand.
 Booking requires payment of accommodation fees.
 Off-peak discounts apply during October, November and April, and family discounts are also available.

-Routeburn Shelter -- Routeburn Flats Hut: 1½-2 hr
+Routeburn Shelter to Routeburn Flats Hut

 A bridge soon crosses to the forest on the opposite bank of the Route Burn and the grassy flats open out on the right.
 The track keeps away from the flats however, providing only intermittent views as the Routeburn Falls appear ahead.
-As the North Branch valley begins to appear, the track divides, leading straight ahead 5 min to the Routeburn Flats Hut, or branching left onto the hillside to continue on.
+As the North Branch valley begins to appear, the track divides, leading straight ahead 5 minutes to the Routeburn Flats Hut, or branching left onto the hillside to continue on.

 The hut and campsite sit on the edge of a very wide clearing of golden grasses marking the confluence of the two branches of the Route Burn.
 It is crossed by the Left Branch in the foreground, with the inviting valley of the North Branch stretching into the distance.

-Side trip: Route Burn North Branch: ½ hr-5 hrs return
+Side trail: Route Burn North Branch

 An easy but lightly used track leads along the smooth North Branch valley, providing a pleasant escape if you have some spare time.
 You can walk as long as you like on the grassy track, and camping is free and unrestricted.
 First though you must cross the Left Branch.
 This is a wide but smooth crossing right outside the hut in more or less knee-deep water.
 From there a vague trail cuts through the tall grass plain, sometimes dropping onto the river-bank, sometimes splitting and disappearing, sometimes crossing small side branches.

-There is good camping after 20 min by two small waterfalls.
+There is good camping after 20 minutes by two small waterfalls.
 A poled route commences, leading through the last of the flats as the ribbonwood, silver beech, and shield ferns close in.
 After a few minutes the track enters forest and climbs gently on a pleasantly unused, marked trail before emerging in the open space of an old slip.
 Dropping past a small, weedy tarn, the track wanders onto a long grassy plain that slopes gently to the river on the right.
 Cairns mark the way, as the track crosses a deep channel washed out of the alluvium and later follows a small creek briefly.
 Beyond another old slip are a few silver beech trees and some fireplaces left by previous visitors.
-Soon the track enters forest (1 hr from the waterfalls) on a rough trail.
+Soon the track enters forest (1 hour from the waterfalls) on a rough trail.
 Opening onto the riverbed after a few moments, the track boulder hops over a strand of the river around a massive rock on the river-bank.
 Scrambling back into the forest, the track quickly emerges onto sloping grasslands that run out in the far distance beneath the white cap of Mount Somnus, where boulders clog the valley floor and the sides close in.

-Routeburn Flats Hut -- Routeburn Falls Hut: 1 hr (¾ hr reverse)
+Routeburn Flats Hut to Routeburn Falls Hut

 Back at the junction the track crosses heaped scree and rubble under the trees before turning along the valley and climbing toward the falls and the Serpentine Range.
 The trail from here is narrower and rockier.
 Several small, bridged creeks tumble in stony jumbles down the hillside.
 Israeli Creek is soon crossed, followed by Emily Creek.
 This creek marks half-way on the climb to Falls Hut.
 Zipping under the loose rock of Phoenix Bluff, the track crosses a massive slip dating from January 1994.
 There are good clear views from here down onto the flats as they bend up the North Branch.
 The rocky track flattens off before clambering finally to the hut.

-Routeburn Falls Hut - Harris Saddle Shelter: 1½ hrs (1¼ hrs reverse)
+Routeburn Falls Hut to Harris Saddle Shelter

 The hut sits at the bush-line on a rocky saddle where the Route burn commences its drop to the Flats below.
 The Falls have cut a small gorge at the back of the hut, leaving it balanced on a narrow rock ridge.
 The track zigzags over the barren landscape by the rumbling Falls and onto the isolated calm of a sub-alpine basin.
 From here and as far as Lake Mackenzie the trail is marked by red painted iron fencing stakes.
 The river meanders in long bends through the handsome, open herbfield hemmed in by steep bluffs.
-Grasses, daisies, gentians, hebes, spaniards and ribbonwoods all grow and flower here.
+Grasses, daisies, gentians, hebes, speargrasses, and ribbonwoods all grow and flower here.
 Edging around the boggy basin in a long curve, a second series of falls come into view in the distance, and the track begins to climb on a narrow, rocky trail.
 This striking silver cascade marks the outlet of Lake Harris.
 The lake appears suddenly as the track climbs above the level of the lake and its low, natural dam.